sanguino/todo-app/presentation/slides.md

 ---

-#### Docker healthcheck
+#### Docker healthchecks

-- Example of how to implement healthcheck using compose
+- Example of how to implement healthcheck using docker compose and docker file

 ``` yaml
 version: '2.3'
 services: